bid/rotator4crypto/README.md

 ## Features
 - Everthing in a single HTML file you can take with you
+- Works on computers, tablets and smartphones
 - Multi-Currency: Bitcoin, Dash, Dogecoin, Litecoin, Peercoin
+- Takes care of showing only the faucets without running timers
-- After each claim it automatically finds the next faucet with the highest average payout
+- After each claim it automatically finds the next faucet with the highest average payout (optional)
-- Filter list and rotator by currency
+- Filter list and rotator by currencies
 - Ban dry or broken faucets for 24 hours

 ## Coming features (todo)
-- Rate (thumb-down/thumb-up) faucets for higher priority in the rotator
 - Reflink for rotator4crypto, that puts your address in random 50% of the links
 - Filter by captcha type
 - Optional Popup blocker
-- Check for update
+- Check for updates of rotator4crypto
 - Increase timer for each ban if faucet is still dry after last ban
 - Check payment providers to find the **real** average payout
+- Rate (thumb-down/thumb-up) faucets for higher priority in the rotator

 ## Wild ideas, that may or may not happen
 - Stats for the currencies